Rafael-99-spec/epam-ansible-hw-4/README.md

 # HW №4 Ansible
-Screenshots of project deployed due to AWX
+Screenshots of project deployed through the use of AWX